 You Are Planning to Divorce

-Postnuptial agreements are not always used as a tool to keep a marriage afloat.
-Some couples rely on postnuptial agreements to plan their impending separation and divorce.
 It is an amicable and private way to resolve divorce disputes without the need for public hearings.
 Resolving these issues before the marriage is dissolved could protect a couple’s privacy and give them total control over the financial issues at play in their pending split.

-You Have Children From Another Marriage
+You Have Children from Another Marriage

 Inheritance can get complicated when you have children from another marriage.
 If you are concerned about those children’s inheritance should you pass away after remarrying, a postnuptial agreement could protect their rights.